Purpose

 This policy applies to all College personnel who have responsibility for an aspect of campus security, and offices and individuals with “significant responsibility for student and campus activities.”
 Individuals responsible for student and campus activities and others who, as a result of their role at the College, may be classified as Campus Security Authorities (“CSA”) under Clery and VAWA have specific crime reporting obligations under the law.

-The following is a non-exhaustive list College offices and individuals with an obligation to assist with the College’s Clery compliance: Office of Campus Safety; Title IX Coordinator; Directors of Nationwide Campuses; Regional Directors of Nationwide Campuses; Student Affairs; Human Resources; Student Conduct Officer; Residence Life; Student Health Center; Counseling Center; Admission Offices; Provost; Deans; Director of Athletics and coaching staff; Student organization faculty affiliates and advisors.
-The College’s Campus Safety Department, or designee, informs individuals who are CSAs and conducts training.
+The following is a non-exhaustive list College offices and individuals with an obligation to assist with the College’s Clery compliance: Office of Campus Safety; Title IX Coordinator; Directors of Nationwide Campuses; Student Affairs; Human Resources; Student Conduct Officer; Residence Life; Student Health Center; Counseling Center; Admission Offices; Provost; Deans; Director of Athletics and coaching staff; Student organization faculty affiliates and advisors.
+The Assistant Director of Institutional Compliance, or designee, informs individuals who are CSAs.
+The Director of Campus Safety conducts training.

 Definitions